joejarlett/theyard/content/topics/vehicles/index.md

 weight: 1
 ---

-For those that are interested in contributing, There is a document that attempts to capture all that has been discussed on whatapp, email, and estate management meetings regarding:
+For those that are interested in contributing here is a document that attempts to capture all that has been discussed on whatapp, email, and estate management meetings regarding:

 - Vehicle ownership
 - Vehicle sharing